jpyuda/yuda-org/src/projects/vote-gov-modernization.md

 ## Key Insight

-Many translations couldn't be justified by ROI metrics - traffic for some languages was predictably low.
-But the work was "at least as much about signaling to communities that government strives to serve everybody."
-For Native American and Alaskan Native communities historically mistreated by the U.S. government, language support communicated "we see you, you matter, and we have responsibilities to you."
+Many translations couldn’t be justified by ROI metrics - traffic for some languages was predictably low.
+But the work was “at least as much about signaling to communities that government strives to serve everybody.”
+For Native American and Alaskan Native communities historically mistreated by the U.S. government, language support communicated “we see you, you matter, and we have responsibilities to you.”

-This project proved that inclusive design isn't just about compliance - it's about demonstrating democratic values through technology choices.
+This project proved that inclusive design isn’t just about compliance - it’s about demonstrating democratic values through technology choices.